JenPeleva/DevMagazineHeadless/README.md

 # DevMagApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.
+It uses the [Sitefinity WebServices SDK](https://www.npmjs.com/package/sitefinity-webservices-sdk) and data from https://devmagazine-uat.sitefinity.site/

 ## Development server